Marquee deployment

 The timeline

-January 2024: BMW and Figure AI announce partnership for humanoid robots at BMW Spartanburg.
+- January 2024: BMW and Figure AI announce the partnership for humanoid robots at Spartanburg.

-Within 10 months of Figure 02 platform readiness: full deployment on active assembly line, running every working day.
-The transition from testing to full deployment marked the operational core of the pilot.
+- ~10 months after Figure 02 was ready: Full deployment on the active line, every working day.
+This was the operational core of the pilot.

-November 19-25, 2025: Figure AI announces conclusion of the eleven-month deployment, publishes operating data, and announces Figure 02 retirement in favor of Figure 03.
-Figure CEO Brett Adcock publicly shares photos of the retired robots showing scratches, scuffs, and wear from industrial operation, framing the visuals as "real-world deployment" evidence.
+- November 19-25, 2025: Figure announces the end of the eleven-month run, publishes the operating data, and says Figure 02 is retiring in favor of Figure 03.
+CEO Brett Adcock shares photos of the worn, scuffed robots as "real-world deployment" evidence.

-May 13, 2026: BMW press communications confirm no Figure AI robots are currently at BMW Spartanburg and no timetable has been established for bringing Figure robots back.
-BMW continues working with Figure on data capture and training capabilities.
+- May 13, 2026: BMW confirms no Figure robots are at Spartanburg and there is no timeline to bring them back.
+The two companies keep working together on data capture and training.

 What gets verified